rs/xid/README.md

 The string representation is using URL safe base64 for better space efficiency when stored in that form (16 bytes).

-UUID is 16 bytes (128 bits), snowflake is 8 bytes (64 bits), xid stands in between with 12 bytes with a more compact string representation ready for the web and no required configuration or central generation server.
+UUIDs are 16 bytes (128 bits) and 36 chars as string representation.
+Twitter Snowflake ids are 8 bytes (64 bits) but require machine/data-center configuration and/or central generator servers. xid stands in between with 12 bytes (96 bits) and a more compact URL-safe string representation (16 chars).
+No configuration or central generator server is required so it can be used directly in server's code.

 Features:

 - Size: 12 bytes (96 bits), smaller than UUID, larger than snowflake
-- Base64 URL safe encoded by default (16 bytes storage when transported as printable string)
+- Base64 URL safe encoded by default (16 chars when transported as printable string)
 - Non configured, you don't need set a unique machine and/or data center id
 - K-ordered
 - Embedded time with 1 second precision
-- Unicity guaranted for 16,777,216 (24 bits) unique ids per second and per host/process
+- Unicity guaranteed for 16,777,216 (24 bits) unique ids per second and per host/process

 Best used with [xlog](https://github.com/rs/xlog)'s [RequestIDHandler](https://godoc.org/github.com/rs/xlog#RequestIDHandler).